sveawebpay/php-checkout/README.md

 | City                         | String    | City.  |
 | CountryCode                  | String    | Defined by two-letter ISO 3166-1 alpha-2, i.e. SE, DE, FI etc.|

-#### 7.8 CheckoutOrderStatus
+#### 8.8 CheckoutOrderStatus

-The order can only be considered “ready to send to customer” when the checkoutorderstatus is Final.
+The order can only be considered “ready to send to customer” when the CheckoutOrderStatus is Final.
 No other status can guarantee payment.

 | Parameters OUT               | Description  |
 |------------------------------|--------------|